JMurph2015/rust-vebtrees/README.md

 __A Rust Implementation of Van Emde Boas Trees__

 ## Introduction
-Van Emde Boas trees are a cool data strucuture because they can implement all associative array functions in O(loglog(M)) where M is the maximum capacity of the tree.
+Van Emde Boas trees are cool data strucutures because they can implement all associative array functions in O(loglog(M)) where M is the maximum capacity of the tree.